 - White Vein – young, unmatured leaves are harvested, then dried indoors with no light.
-This variety is thought to be the most potent in strength and taste.

 - Red Vein – leaves are more mature than white and dried using UV light.
-This variety is thought to have a mild sedative effect, which can lead to pain relief.

 - Green Vein – very mature leaves are harvested and dried both in and outdoors.
-It is thought to have more stimulating effects.

 Quinine Tree (Cinchona Pubescens)